JulienPeloton/lenscov/README.md

     * computing derivatives of spectra using correlation functions
     * computing wigner (small) d-matrix efficiently

-The code performs computation in the full-sky formalism, and the code is fully-parallelized using mpi4py.
+The code performs computation in the full-sky formalism, except the computation of N1 biases and their derivatives (see the LensingBiases package).
-In addition, some Fortran parts make use of openmp (computation of N1).
+The code is fully-parallelized using mpi4py, and some Fortran parts make use of openmp (computation of N1).

 ### Before starting
 This code has the following dependencies: